astronomer/docs/astro/configure-deployment-resources.md

 ## Delete a Deployment

-Delete a Deployment when it is no longer required by your Organization.
 When you delete a Deployment, all infrastructure resources assigned to the Deployment are deleted.
 After you delete a Deployment, the Deployment Kubernetes namespace and the Deployment metadata database in your data plane are retained for 30 days.
 Deleted Deployments can't be restored.
 If you accidentally delete a Deployment, [submit a support request](astro-support.md).

 1. Log in to the [Cloud UI](https://cloud.astronomer.io) and select a Workspace.
 2. Click the **Options** menu of the Deployment you want to delete, and select **Delete Deployment**.